davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   > -1
   ```

 - Write `MyList subList(int fromIndex, int toIndex)` - Returns a view of the portion of this list between the specified `fromIndex` (inclusive), and `toIndex` (exclusive).
 Don't be confused by the fact that you should return a `MyList`.
 After all, `MyArrayList` is a `MyList`, so there's no need to "upcast" or anything.
 Just instantiate and return another `MyArrayList` sublist.
 The contents of the `MyArrayList` should remain unchanged after this call.
-Also, what is the running time of this algorithm?

   ```java
   MyList list_A = new MyArrayList();